Clwyd South (UK Parliament constituency)

 The Clwyd South Senedd constituency was created with the same boundaries in 1999 (as an Assembly constituency).

+The constituency was abolished as part of the 2023 Periodic Review of Westminster constituencies and under the June 2023 final recommendations of the Boundary Commission for Wales.
+Its wards were split between Clwyd East, Dwyfor Meirionnydd, Montgomeryshire and Glyndŵr, and Wrexham.

 Boundaries

-The constituency straddles the authorities of Denbighshire and the borough of Wrexham.
-Main population centres includes the suburbs of Ruabon, Chirk, Rhosllannerchrugog, Cefn Mawr and Coedpoeth to the south of the city of Wrexham, in addition to Llangollen and Corwen further up the Dee valley to the west.
-Until the 2010 election, the constituency used to include a small part of the preserved county of Powys.
+The constituency straddled the authorities of Denbighshire and the borough of Wrexham.
+Main population centres included the suburbs of Ruabon, Chirk, Rhosllannerchrugog, Cefn Mawr and Coedpoeth to the south of the city of Wrexham, in addition to Llangollen and Corwen further up the Dee valley to the west.
+Until the 2010 election, the constituency included a small part of the preserved county of Powys.
 This anomaly was resolved by the Boundary Commission for Wales with the boundaries first used in 2010.

-The constituency comprises the following electoral wards:
+The constituency comprised the following electoral wards: